mike99mac/minimy-mike99mac/README.md

 ## Vocabulary and examples

-In the samples that follow (words) in parenthesis are the actual words spoken, while {words} in curly brackets become variables populated with the actual words spoken.
-When (multiple|words|) are separated by vertical bars any of those can be spoken, and a trailing vertical bar means that word can be omitted.
+In the samples that follow, (words) in parenthesis are the actual words spoken, while {words} in curly brackets become variables populated with the actual words spoken.
+When (multiple|words|) are separated by vertical bars, any of those can be spoken, and a trailing vertical bar means that word can be omitted.

 **``TODO``** Finish all vocabs and examples